Medical Marijuana: Common Questions

 As with certification, renewing is a two-step process: recertification with the doctor, and reapplication to the state.
 We offer renewal exams at any of our locations for $150 if you are a returning patient.
 The fee for patients renewing with us for the first time is $200.
 Please click on a location using the pull-down menu at the top right corner of this page to see our schedule for the clinic nearest you.

-If you are new to our practice, we need your paperwork from your previous certification, and medical records pertaining to your qualifying condition.
-Please call us with your questions, or to make an appointment: 855-420-8100.
+If you are new to our practice, we need to see your medical records pertaining to your qualifying condition.
+Please call us with your questions at: 855-420-8100.

 - How much does getting a MMMP card cost?